elasticio/elasticio.github.io/content/_components/bynder/index.md

 #### Known Limitations
 * Due to the limited Bynder API documentation that does not provide a full overview of the API objects, the output metadata available by clicking the `Generate Stub Sample` button, might be limited to the fields described in the samples provided in the documentation at the moment of the initial component build.

+### Lookup Objects (Plural)

+Lookup a set of objects based on a defined list of criteria.
+The results can be emitted in different ways.

+#### Configuration Fields

+* **Object Type** - (dropdown, required): The type of object to look up.
+The currently supported types are:
+    - Users
+    - Groups
+    - Asset content
+    - Metaproperties
+    - Tags
+    - Collections
+    - Assets
+* **Emit Behavior** - (dropdown, required): Specifies how the resulting objects will be emitted, either as `Emit All` or `Emit Individually`.

+#### Input Metadata

+A dynamically generated list of available criteria.

+#### Output Metadata

+For `Emit All` mode: An object with the key `results`, which contains an array as its value.
+In some cases there may be additional keys with information, for example if you use `Assets` as Object Type and set `Include Count` as true, there will be additional key `count`.
+For `Emit Individually` mode: Each object fills the entire message.

 ### Upsert Object

 This action either updates an existing object or creates a new one.